e-mit/aws-api-website/README.md

 This will also delete the S3 bucket contents.

-## Optional: Use a Custom Domain Name
+## Optional: Using a Custom Domain Name

 ### Certificate setup: manual process

-1. Sign in to the AWS Certificate Manager console **and set the region to us-east-1**.
+1. Sign in to the AWS Certificate Manager console **and set the region to us-east-1** (mandatory region).
 2. Choose "Request a certificate".
 3. Enter the custom domain name for the API in "Domain name".
 4. Choose "Review, request and confirm".